cloudflare/cloudflare-docs/content/stream/_index.md

 {{<flexible-feature header="Get detailed analytics" href="/stream/getting-analytics/" cta="Explore Analytics">}}

-Understand and analyze which videos and live streams are viewed most, and break down metrics on a per-creator basis.
+Understand and analyze which videos and live streams are viewed most and break down metrics on a per-creator basis.

 {{</flexible-feature>}}